 In your final year you’ll write, direct or produce a major screen production to industry standard.

-If you choose to study Screen Arts as a single major, you’re encouraged to choose elective units from within the discipline, to enhance your understanding and career opportunities.
+If you choose to study Screen Arts as a single major, we encourage you to choose elective units from within the discipline, to enhance your understanding and career opportunities.

 Screen Arts is offered as part of the Bachelor of Creative Arts